Democrito/repositorios/OLED/Lines/readme.md

 ## Log:

 If you want to see the whole process, click on [**this link**](https://groups.google.com/g/fpga-wars-explorando-el-lado-libre/c/FN34KJtfhSo).
-It is very extensive, but it reflects the work, doubts, corrections, etc., up to here.
+It is very extensive, but it reflects the work, doubts, corrections, etc., until to get here.